-In boreal During the Boreal winter ACCESS1.1 is warmer than ACCESS1.0 (Fig. 4e), with mean screen level temperature up to several degrees higher in most northern areas where snow occurs.
-The minimum temperatures are 1.7° C warmer and maximum temperatures 0.3°C warmer (Table 3).
-The interannual variability in each simulation is comparable to these differences with the standard deviation of annual minimum and maximum temperatures being around 0.8-1.2°C and the correlation 5 between simulations being 0.4-0.5.
+During the boreal winter, ACCESS1.1 is warmer than AC-CESS1.0 (Fig. 4e), with mean screen level temperature up to several degrees higher in most northern areas where snow occurs.
+The minimum temperatures are $1.7 \,^{\circ}$ C warmer and maximum temperatures $0.3 \,^{\circ}$ C warmer (Table 3).
+The interannual variability in each simulation is comparable to these differences, with the standard deviation of annual minimum and maximum temperatures being around $0.8-1.2 \,^{\circ}$ C and the correlation between simulations being 0.4-0.5.
 Thus the winter temperature differences between simulations appear less robust than those in summer.

 Snow constitutes a dominant part of the winter environment in mid and high latitudes.
 It strongly reduces the available energy at the surface through its high reflectivity of solar radiation.
-The insulating properties of the snow reduce the soil heat to

-- the atmosphere, thus allowing the soil temperature to remain warmer.
-The surface energy, water budget and seasonal freezing 10 and thawing of the ground are affected by snow processes.
-Processes of infiltration, soil water transfer and transpiration are suspended upon soil freezing and resume with thawing.
+The insulating properties of the snow reduce the soil heat to the atmosphere, thus allowing the soil temperature to remain warmer.
+The surface energy, water budget, and seasonal freezing and thawing of the ground are affected by snow processes.
+Processes of infiltration, soil water transfer, and transpiration are suspended upon soil freezing and resume with thawing.
 During winter LAI is significantly reduced by snow cover and the leaves senescence, and with plant metabolism slowed down vegetation enters a dormant phase.
-At this phase vegetation impact on the In this phase the impact of vegetation on surface temperature is reduced to an effect of lowering surface albedo - in areas with vegetation protruding where vegetation protrudes through the snow cover.
-In these environments, the differences 15 between ACCESS1.0 and ACCESS1.1 simulated winter temperatures are attributed to the different representation of the snow processes by the models; these include the parameterization of snow albedo, accumulation, density and thermal conductivity.
+In this phase the impact of vegetation on surface temperature is reduced to an effect of lowering surface albedo in areas where vegetation protrudes through the snow cover.
+In these environments, the differences between ACCESS1.0- and ACCESS1.1-simulated winter temperatures are attributed to the different representations of the snow processes by the models; these include the parameterization of snow albedo, accumulation, density, and thermal conductivity.

 The calculated total surface albedo is significantly lower in ACCESS1.1 (Fig. 5a), with the exception of a band of higher albedo stretching from the northern parts of the Scandinavian Peninsula across Russia.
-These areas have high grid fraction of

-- needle leaf trees /shrubsin both models (This band occurs around the transition from trees to grass and shrubs.
-In ACCESS1.1 20 (CABLE), the influence of snow on surface albedo is dependent on LAI, whereas in ACCESS1.0 (MOSES) albedo is influenced by vegetation type.
-In this transition region, the prescribed LAI in ACCESS1.1 drops to around 0.5, increasing the albedo, while in ACCESS1.0 this region is tree-covered so the ACCESS1.0 albedo remains relatively low.
-North of this band, the predominant vegetation type is grass/shrubs (see Fig. 2, K2013), however causing the ACCESS1.0 has much larger value of - LAI protruding through the snow which results in lower surface albedoalbedo to become larger than that of ACCESS1.1.
-The 25 sensitivity test, ACCESS1.0L, gives very similar albedo results to ACCESS1.0, confirming that the interaction of snow and vegetation in MOSES is driven by vegetation type rather than LAI.
-In ACCESS1.1 much lower surface albedo occurred in the areas of intermittent snow cover i.e. central USA and central Asia.
+This band occurs around the transition from trees to grass and shrubs.
+In ACCESS1.1 (CABLE), the influence of snow on surface albedo is dependent on LAI, whereas in ACCESS1.0 (MOSES) albedo is influenced by vegetation type.
+In this transition region, the prescribed LAI in ACCESS1.1 drops to around 0.5, increasing the albedo, while in ACCESS1.0 this region is tree-covered, so the ACCESS1.0 albedo remains relatively low.
+North of this band, the predominant vegetation type is grass/shrubs (see Fig. 2, K2013), causing the ACCESS1.0 albedo to become larger than that of ACCESS1.1.
+The sensitivity test, ACCESS1.0L, gives very similar albedo results to ACCESS1.0, confirming that the interaction of snow and vegetation in MOSES is driven by vegetation type rather than LAI.
+In ACCESS1.1 much lower surface albedo occurred in the areas of intermittent snow cover, i.e. the central USA and central Asia.
 This difference is due to the later onset of snow cover in autumn and earlier melting.
-Over the permanent ice, CABLE's total surface albedo is higher than for MOSES due to a snow albedo refreshing process allowing that allows albedo to remain around its maximum value.
+Over the permanent ice, CABLE's total surface albedo is higher than for MOSES due to a snow albedo refreshing process that allows albedo to remain around its maximum value.